aisrael/elixir-phoenix-svelte/README.md

 Now we need a way for our `app.js` entrypoint to replace that `div` with our Svelte component.

-We won't be as opinionated as Svonix, nor will we attempt to integrate Svelte with LiveView at this point, so we'll just use a `window.onload()` function to mount our component by hand.
+Since we're just getting started, for simplicity let's just use a `window.onload()` function to mount our component by hand.

 In `assets/js/app.js`, add the following lines toward the end: